 7 new imported COVID-19 cases reported in Shanghai

-Seven imported coronavirus cases were reported in the city on Thursday, said the Shanghai Health Commission on Friday morning.
-No locally transmitted cases were reported.
+Seven imported COVID-19 cases were reported in the city on Saturday, said the Shanghai Health Commission on Saturday morning.
+No new locally transmitted cases were reported.

-The first patient is a Chinese living in Japan who arrived at the Shanghai Pudong International Airport on March 14.
+The first patient is a Chinese working in Tanzania who arrived at the Pudong International Airport on September 29.

-The second patient is a Chinese working in Senegal who arrived at the Shanghai airport on March 22.
+The sixth patient is a Chinese traveling in Japan who arrived at the local airport on September 30.

-The third patient is a Chinese working in Costa Rica who arrived at the Shanghai airport on March 23.
+The seventh patient is a Chinese studying in Germany who arrived at the local airport on September 30.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.